Wedding Photography Businesses and the GDPR (General Data Protection Regulation)

 - If you gather contact details via your website or at wedding fayres etc then you MUST let people give explicit consent.
 Implied consent is no longer allowed.
 In other words, you will need something like:

 - “By giving me your email you agree I can send you photography related marketing material.
 You may opt-out at any time.
 You can ask for your data to be deleted or you can ask for a copy of the data held to be given to you.”
-Something like that on websites and sign in forms basically.
+Something like that on your website contact forms and sign in forms at wedding fayres basically.

 - You need to be able to have a “right to be forgotten” clause – i.e. EVERYTHING on that individual will be totally and utterly deleted from all current systems and previous backups.
 If that includes images… it will mean deleting RAW files and backups etc. I’ve not found anything specific on images counting as personal information but seeing as though they could be used to identifying someone the option may be there.